lisael/pylogicaldecoding/README.md

 and soon in pylogicaldecoding itself)

 You may also need to know the values of updated and deleted fields.
-Postgres does that, at the expense of larger wall files and a little overhead.
+Postgres does that, at the expense of larger WAL files and a little overhead.
 However these issues are mitigated by postgres using per table settings:

 ```